RFCNLP/RFCNLP/README.md

 * `make tcpbert2promela` - runs FSM Extraction and Attacker Synthesis on the TCP NeuralCRF+R intermediary representation.
 Example terminal output can be found [here](example.outputs/tcpbert2promela.txt).

 * `make dccpbert2promela` - runs FSM Extraction and Attacker Synthesis on the DCCP NeuralCRF+R intermediary representation.
+Example terminal output can be found [here](example.outputs/dccpbert2promela.txt).

 The machine learning step introduces some non-determinism, so your results might differ from those reported in our paper.
 But, you can reproduce our results using our saved intermediary representations, using the targets given below.